Little Sun People Welcomes You To The Opening Of Our First Kindergarten Classroom

 Zulu Fouriours (4-5 year-olds) Our Fouriors are named after the Zulu warriors, the military arm of the largest South African ethnic group mainly located in the modern-day province of KwaZulu-Natal.
 The Zulu Kingdom played a major role during the 19th and 20th centuries because their warriors fought against British opposition.
 King Shaka, arguably one of the most influential figures in South African history, led the resistance and under his reign, various tribes united, which expanded his troops and empire.

-Makondes (K-3rd Grade Cultural Explorers Summer Camp and future After School Program) The Makonde are an ethnic group in East Africa that are a matriarchal society where descent and ancestral lineage is traced through the mother.
+Makondes (K-3rd Grade Cultural Explorers Summer Camp and After School Program) The Makonde are an ethnic group in East Africa that are a matriarchal society where descent and ancestral lineage is traced through the mother.
 Children and inheritance belong to women and once married husbands move into the village of their wives.